crossplane/docs/content/master/guides/write-a-composition-function-in-python.md

 {{<expand "The xr.yaml, composition.yaml and function.yaml files">}}

-You can recreate the output below using by running `crossplane render` with these files.
+You can recreate the output below using by running `crossplane beta render` with these files.

 The `xr.yaml` file contains the composite resource to render: